novomatic-tech/ci-tools/README.md

 Pushes an image to a registry.

-**Options:**

-* `-f, --force` - Publishing a stable version is not allowed from branch other than master.
-Use this flag if you want to publish it anyway.

 ### `ci-tools helm-chart-build`

 Builds all charts from the specified directory, places them in the `./charts-output` directory and generates a repo index.